 Whilst several studies show bottles and bags are usually free from faecal contamination, given that many off-grid urban populations lack solid waste disposal services, when people drink such water, there can be problems disposing of the plastic bags and bottles afterwards.

-This project aims to deliver evidence on the different ways that people sell water to off-grid populations and what this means for plastic waste management.
+This project aims to better understand the inter-connections between water and waste for off-grid urban populations and what this means for plastic waste management.